xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 >
 > The invitation link is valid for 24 hours.
 After that, you will have to invite your team members again.

-Alternatively, you can copy the activation link in the **Pending Invitation** section and send it to them.
+Alternatively, you can copy the activation link in the **Pending Invitation** section and send it to your users.

 ## Manage users